kjpye/blog/ParsingBinaryFiles/access.md

 will read the first 512 bytes of the file into `$data`, and ordinary `Blob` methods can be used to access the data.

+This is particularly useful when the file can be read sequentially, such as the MIDI example being used here.
+Some binary file formats howeer require random access to the file.
+You will then need to intersperse the `read` calls with calls to `seek`.
+It also needs advance knowledge of the size of structures.
+Alternatively you will need to add an extra layer to read blocks, and then split them into the desired structures.
+You will often get away with reading a few bytes containing length information and then readi9ng the rest of the structure.

 ### mmap

 On Unix-like systems including Linux, the `mmap` system call can be used to map the contents of a file directly into the memory space of your program.
 While `mmap` is not a standard part of Raku, t can easily be used using the NativeCall interface as follows (given a file name in `$file`):